 - Number of animals treated.

-- For food-producing animals, the records must include the withdrawal, withholding, or discard period for food products made from treated animals, such as meat, milk, or eggs.
+- For food-producing animals, the records must include the withdrawal, withholding, or discard period for food products, such as meat, milk, or eggs, made from treated animals.

 Thorough labeling is critical.
 The labeling for a drug dispensed on your order for an extra-label use must state your name and address.
 If the drug is dispensed by a pharmacy on your order, the labeling must state your name, and the name and address of the dispensing pharmacy.
 The labeling must also include information similar to what is required in the record: